ajv-validator/ajv/README.md

 - _errorDataPath_: set `dataPath` to point to 'object' (default) or to 'property' (default behavior in versions before 2.0) when validating keywords `required`, `additionalProperties` and `dependencies`.
 - _messages_: Include human-readable messages in errors. `true` by default. `false` can be passed when custom messages are used (e.g. with [ajv-i18n](https://github.com/epoberezkin/ajv-i18n)).
 - _beautify_: format the generated function with [js-beautify](https://github.com/beautify-web/js-beautify) (the validating function is generated without line-breaks). `npm install js-beautify` to use this option. `true` or js-beautify options can be passed.
 - _cache_: an optional instance of cache to store compiled schemas using stable-stringified schema as a key.
 For example, set-associative cache [sacjs](https://github.com/epoberezkin/sacjs) can be used.
 If not passed then a simple hash is used which is good enough for the common use case (a limited number of statically defined schemas).
-Cache should have methods `put(key, value)`, `get(key)` and `del(key)`.
+Cache should have methods `put(key, value)`, `get(key)`, `del(key)` and `clear()`.

 ## Validation errors